 The Checkmk fetchers

 retrieve the required information from the monitored hosts, i.e. the data from the Check_MK and Check_MK Discovery services.
 The fetchers thus take over the network communication with the Checkmk agents, SNMP agents and the special agents.
-Gathering this information takes some time, but only a little memory (about 30 MByte per process), so many of these processes can be configured without problems.
+Gathering this information takes some time, but with regularly less than 50 MByte per process only a relatively little memory, so many of these processes can be configured without problems.
+Please keep in mind the processes are partially or completely not swapable and need to be kept in the physical memory.
 The limiting factor here is the available memory in the Checkmk server.

 The Checkmk checkers

 analyse and evaluate the information collected by the Checkmk fetchers and generate the check results for the services.
 The checkers need a lot of memory because they must have the checkmk configuration with them.
 A checker process occupies at least about 90 MByte — however, a multiple of this may be necessary, depending on how the checks are configured.
 On the other hand, the checkers do not cause any network load and are very fast in execution.
 The number of checkers should only be as large as your Checkmk server can process in parallel.
 As a rule, this number corresponds to the number of cores in your server.
 Since the checkers are not IO-bound, they are most effective if each checker has its own core.